What is personality development?

 The problem arises when you confuse the Core, which is unchangeable, with your Circumference, which is changeable.

-Then you try hard to change your core, and your life becomes a mess.
+The more you try to change your core, the messier your life gets.
 You start doubting yourself.
 “Oh!
 There must be something wrong with me.
 Why can’t I become a team player?”

-The only way to improve your personality is to identify your Core (and accept that) and do everything you can to enhance your Circumference.
+The only way to improve your personality is to identify your Core and do everything you can to enhance your Circumference.

 6. Release Your Suppressed Energy

-Let’s say you’re angry at your college principal or your father.
-You wanted to say nasty things, but could you?
+Let’s say you’re angry at your college principal, or your father.
+You wanted to say nasty things, but couldn’t because you must no yell at elders – that’s unacceptable.

 Take your pick.

 Do whatever you feel like – dance, shout, cry, scream or make faces.
-Initially, you’ll need to put in some efforts, but after a few days your body shall take over.
-Let your body express itself the way it wants.
-Let go.
-Once done with it, you’ll find yourself amazingly calm.
+Initially, you’ll need to put in some efforts, but after some practice, you’ll get it.
+If you could let go, the body shall start expressing itself the way it wants.
+Once the session is over, you’ll find yourself amazingly calm.

 The proper technique to release your suppressed energy is called Dynamic meditation.
-You can take part in that meditation if there’s an Osho meditation centre in your neighbourhood.
-The timings are 6:30 to 7:30 in the morning.
+You can participate in that meditation if there’s an Osho meditation centre in your neighbourhood.
+The timings are 6:30 to 7:30 in the morning throughout the year.

 7. Don’t be Over-concerned About Others’ Opinion

-Listening to others is just fine.
-But you need to draw a line between understanding someone’s point of view and letting them intimidate you with opinions and judgements.
+Draw a line between understanding someone’s point of view and letting them intimidate you with their judgements.
+Live your life as you see fit.

 8. Be Vulnerable